 Pro Se Asylum Video Series

-RHRC student attorneys created a series of videos based upon the curriculum presented through the monthly pro se asylum trainings.
+RHRC student attorneys created a series of videos (available in both English and French) based upon the curriculum presented through the monthly pro se asylum trainings.
 By providing these videos and conducting additional outreach throughout Maine, the RHRC hopes to expand its reach to hundreds of additional asylum seekers.

 Student Trips to the Southern Border

 In July 2017, RHRC Summer Intern Nora Bosworth ’18 and Greta Lozada ’19 traveled to Laredo, Texas with attorneys from Jones Day to help represent immigrant women held in detention who are seeking asylum and other forms of immigration relief.

 In November 2014, Amber Attalla ’16 and Laura Shaw ’15 (pictured left) volunteered at The Artesia Center, a family immigration detention camp in New Mexico.
 They provided legal assistance to children and women who had fled Central America.
 They were the first legal representatives from Maine to travel to The Artesia Center in the wake of the humanitarian crisis along the southern border.